 - A. Existing Sanitary and Storm Sewer Tie-Ins: - 1.
-For all projects that require the contractor to tie into an existing sewer line, the project shall include running a camera through the existing line to ensure that the line is clear and working/sloped properly. - a) Camera work for the existing sewer line shall occur during design. - b) A/E to provide a recommendation and coordinate with ISU FPDC to determine the extent of the camera work. - c) If deficiencies are discovered, consult with ISU FPDC to determine how to proceed in correcting the issues prior to project completion. - B. Skylights: - 1.
-Skylights are not allowed.
+For all projects that require the contractor to tie into an existing sewer line, the project shall include running a camera through the existing line to ensure that the line is clear and working/sloped properly. - a) Camera work for the existing sewer line shall occur during design. - b) A/E to provide a recommendation and coordinate with ISU FPDC to determine the extent of the camera work. - c) If deficiencies are discovered, consult with ISU FPDC to determine how to proceed in correcting the issues prior to project completion.

+B. Walls: